MixedRealityETHZ/Live_Dynamic_Object_Annotation/README.md

-# Dynamic Object Masking for Robust SLAM in Mixed Reality
+# Live Dynamic Object Masking on Meta Quest 3 for Robust 3D Reconstruction using SLAM

 <p align="center">
   <img src="imgs/live_segmentation.png" width="600">
 </p>

-Modern SLAM systems typically assume static environments, which leads to degraded performance in scenes containing moving objects.
+SLAM systems typically assume static environments, which leads to degraded performance in scenes containing moving objects.
 In this project, we explore how externally computed **binary dynamic object masks** can be incorporated into a SLAM pipeline to mitigate this issue.

 Our contributions include:
 - A client–server Meta Quest system for interactive object selection and segmentation using SAM2